TryItOnline/cixl/README.md

 ```

 ### References
-Some kinds of values are reference counted; Vects, Lambdas etc. Reference values display the number of references following ```@``` when printed.
+Some values are reference counted; Vects, Lambdas etc. Reference values display the number of references following ```@``` when printed.
 Doubling the copy operator results in a deep copy where applicable and defaults to regular copy where not.

 ```
-   | (1 2 3 vect) %
+   | [1 2 3] %
 ...
 [[1 2 3]@2 [1 2 3]@2]

-   | (1 2 3 vect) %%
+   | [1 2 3] %%
 ...
 [[1 2 3]@1 [1 2 3]@1]
 ```